Crabtree Hot Springs, California: J.F. Crabtree

 John Fletcher Crabtree (1824-1915) was born in Virginia on April 13, 1824.
 When a young man, John moved to Missouri where he met, and then married Elizabeth Davis on November 28, 1844.
 The couple traveled west to California in 1852, and first homesteaded in Contra Costa County, before finally settling in Lake County around 1866, first at Seigler Canyon.
 About 1890, John Fletcher Crabtree, his wife Elizabeth, and their sons Alphonzo and William, moved to Twin Valleys which included the Crabtree Hot Springs, which son, Orin Crabtree, had found 10 or 15 years earlier.
 John built his home about 150 yards southwest from the junction of Rice Fork and Salt Creek, on a bench on land.
 John and Elizabeth had 12 children (four daughters and eight sons).
 John F. & Elizabeth Crabtree moved to Upper Lake sometime between 1902 and 1904.
-He died on April 3, 1915 and is buried in the Upper Lake Cemetery.
+He died on April 3, 1915, and is buried in the Upper Lake Cemetery.

 His son, Orin Crabtree, lived there until 1920, when he sold to the Dixon Gun Club.
 Two of Orin Crabtree's sons (Irvin & Henry) stayed until 1923 to take care of the Dixon Gun club's Horses.

 S.T.
 Packwood

-Sheriff Samuel T. Packwood (1842-1924) served as Kittitas County's second sheriff from 1884-1889.
+Sheriff Samuel T. Packwood (1842-1924) served as Kittitas County's second sheriff from 1884 to 1889.
 As president of several irrigation canal enterprises, Packwood was a recognized authority, and leader in the promotion and successful completion of large scale irrigation projects.
 However, Mrs. Packwood suffered from asthma, and with hopes of benefiting her health, the Packwood's moved to Upper Lake in 1905.
 With gratifying results, her affliction practically disappeared with the change of climate.

 In Lake County, Packwood owned a large farm near Upper Lake, served on the board of directors of the Farmer's Merchant Bank in Lakeport, and planned to build a resort at Crabtree Hot Springs.
 About 1907, he concreted the middle hot springs, at the swimming hole, into a small bathtub with drain.
 Sometime later, the Packwood's moved back to Kittitas County, Washington.